-For the financial year running from April 2015 to March 2016, Essex Fresh Start Independent School was allocated £10,900 for eight LAC pupils – the following report details how this has been spent:
+For the academic year 2017 to 2018, Essex Fresh Start Independent School was allocated £10,900 for eight LAC pupils – the following report details how this has been spent:

 |Pupil 1||ICT Equipment||£557.00||To support literacy and numeracy, increase P 1’s ability to become an independent reader and develop reporting and research skills.|